gear-foundation/whitepaper-gear.exe/docs/technical/economic.md

   specific needs of their application.
 - **Resource Optimization:** The reverse gas model ensures efficient use of program funds, with balances directly linked to execution and general-purpose needs.
-- **Network Incentives:** Executors are rewarded for computation, promoting a robust and secure decentralized execution environment.
+- **Network Incentives:** Validators are rewarded for computation, promoting a robust and secure decentralized execution environment.